Mills, bullpen help Cubs bounce back, blank Marlins 2-0

+CHICAGO (AP) — Alec Mills watched as the Chicago Cubs got battered in back-to-back games by the Miami Marlins.
+Things sure were different this time.

-CHICAGO (AP) — Alec Mills and three relievers combined on a shutout and the Chicago Cubs bounced back from two lopsided losses to beat the Miami Marlins 2-0 Sunday and avoid a sweep.
+Mills and three relievers combined on a shutout and Chicago bounced back from two lopsided losses to beat Miami 2-0 Sunday and avoid a sweep.

+“A lot of us starters have similar repertoires, but I think we’re all different in our own kind of way,” Mills said.
+“We kind of attacked maybe a little bit differently the first two days.
+I kind of changed it up, maybe worked a little bit more toward the inner half of the plate, especially against the righties.”

 Outscored 21-3 in the previous two days at Wrigley Field, the Cubs squeezed out the win despite managing just four hits.
 They also extended their season-high streak of scoring no more than three runs to eight games.